The Upside-down Triangle

 The Upside-down Triangle (مثلث واژگون) is the first feature film by Iranian independent filmmaker Hossein Rajabian.
 The black-and-white film has been shot and directed by Rajabian – who has been involved in photography for years – using digital cinema technology.
 The shooting of the film kicked off in mid-February 2013 and came to an end in early May 2013.
-Snowfall in Central Alborz in northern Iran and [problems associated with] local arrangements are to blame for the prolongation of the shooting.
+Snowfall in Central Alborz in northern Iran and challenges associated with local arrangements led to the shooting being prolonged.
 This film was banned by Iranian government and has not been screened anywhere, any festival, etc.

 Synopsis

 A man, regretting divorcing his wife, is seeking to win her over again.
 However, due to a complex Iranian marriage law, he cannot remarry her immediately.
 He asks a colleague of his to serve as a temporary husband before he can legally propose to his wife again.
 The agreement is made, but after getting married, his colleague is then unwilling to divorce.
 He takes his new spouse along with him on his professional mission which is to plant traffic signs along a derelict border road.
 The ex-husband learns about their trip, and decides to follow them...